This article has been reviewed by tax expert Erica Gellerman, CPA.

 Most of the fields in Part II are self-explanatory, and you can pull the numbers you need from your Profit and Loss statement.
 Most business owners will have expense categories on their P&L that don’t directly tie to any one of Lines 8 – 27a.
 You can use Part V of Schedule C to capture these expenses.

 There are a few lines in Part II that require more in-depth explanation, though:

 - Line 9: If you use your personal vehicle in your business, you have a choice to either use the actual expenses for business use of your vehicle or take a mileage deduction.
-Most taxpayers find it more advantageous to take the mileage deduction.
+Most taxpayers find it simpler or more advantageous to take the mileage deduction.
 Whichever method you choose, you must complete Part IV of Schedule C and have written evidence or receipts to support the deduction.

 - Line 11: This is used to report contract labor.
 This does not include wages you pay to employees (Line 26) or the cost of labor reported as cost of goods on Line 37.

 - Line 13: If you purchase buildings, equipment, furniture, or other fixed assets in your business, you may not be able to deduct the full cost of the purchase in one year.
 Instead, you must depreciate the asset over a number of years and only report that year’s depreciation deduction on Line 13.
 We strongly recommend using the services of an accountant or other tax professional if you must calculate depreciation.